 Maybe some of this was true, maybe he made it all up.
 I guess we will never know.
 What we do know though is how happy he was when we handed over a 3CUC note.
 We wished him Happy Birthday and he shook my hand.
 It was a great story either way, I had to admire that.
 I wonder if he did buy cake or rum ?

 Another man we encountered was just before we left here for the day, he was old, possibly in his 80’s.
 He looked like he had sight problems.
 Selling small cones of nuts he called over to us.
 He was sat by himself.
 I went over and said hello in Spanish, asked if he was ok and asked him how much his nuts were.
 He answered 1CUC.
 I handed over 5CUC and he offered me five cones, “no, no” I said.
 I told him to keep the cones and sell them.
 He was incredibly happy.

 Exploring The Streets

 We had a great time exploring the back streets of the city.
 People were more than happy for me to take their photo and either smiled back or just got on with what they were doing.
 This is a perfect place for street photography.

 Go enjoy a drink in one of the many bars surrounding the Plaza.
 Relax on one of the benches in the square and just soak it all up.
 The choice is yours.

 One of the most famous buildings here is the Hotel Santa Clara Libre.
 The tallest in the city.
 It played a pivotal role in the battle of Santa Clara and housed many of Guevara’s men and to this day it still bares the scars of the battle that once raged here.
-If you look closely you can see it is peppered with bullet holes.

 Time For Trinidad